 Education: Lexington '17, University of Maryland '21

 At Ridge his senior year, finishing as a semifinalist.

 Ollie is an experienced debate instructor and competitor.
 In High School, he participated in four years of Lincoln-Douglas Debate and was successful on both the local and national circuits.
 Throughout his career, Ollie achieved several speaker awards and elimination round appearances, including championing the Shrewsbury Invitational.
-Ollie loves teaching the fundamentals of debate to young students, and he helps run the Diamond Middle School debate club.
-Outside of debate, Ollie has interests in writing, politics, and sports.
-He served as the Editor-in-Chief of the LHS Literary and Arts Magazine and enjoys interning for political campaigns.
-Ollie also played for the LHS soccer team and volunteers as a LUSC soccer mentor.
-He plans on studying history and politics at Middlebury College.
-Ollie is excited to return for his third year at LDI!
+Ollie loves teaching the fundamentals of debate to young students, and he helped run the Diamond Middle School debate club.
+Outside of debate, Ollie has worked at several nonprofits that focus on alleviating economic inequality.
+He studies Political Science at Middlebury College.
+Ollie is excited to return for his fourth year at LDI!

 Education: Lexington '19, Middlebury '23